Fortune Edible Oils & Foods celebrates 20 years of togetherness

 Their journey began in the year 2000 when Gujarat based Adani Enterprises Ltd joined hands with Singapore based Wilmar International Ltd, to form Adani Wilmar Limited (AWL), one of the largest food conglomerates in India.

 Fortune Edible Oils and Foods today has grown from its humble beginnings into a brand offering diverse food products.
 Its range of edible oils encompass Soya, Sunflower, Mustard, Rice Bran, Groundnut, Cottonseed and the revolutionary Xpert Pro Sugar Conscious Oil.
-Fortune entered the foods segment in 2013 with Besan, followed by the launch of Soya Chunks, Basmati Rice, and Wheat Flour
+Fortune entered the foods segment in 2013 with Besan, followed by the launch of Soya Chunks, Basmati Rice, Wheat Flour, Sugar, Pulses, ready to cook Khichdi & soya chunkies and much more.

 "It has been an exhilarating 20 years.
 What started as a journey to take 'GharkaKhana' to the next level,In less than two decades, Fortune brand has evolved from being the number one cooking oil brand to be among the fastest-growing food brands in India.
 Over the last 20 years, Fortune has emerged as a favourite in kitchens across the country.
 As in the past, we will keep striving hard to meet our consumers' trust and love in the years to come," said Angshu Mallick, Deputy Chief Operating Officer of Adani Wilmar Ltd.